ideas-labo/npd/ndp/README.md

 4.Divide the sampling points according to the range of configuration options.

-5.Edit the *GA_n.py* file to ensure that the performance test results you want are transferred to the corresponding position in the *perf_list*.
+5.5.Edit the *GA_n.py* file.
+You can put the data that has been tested into the ***perf_list*** for quick sampling.
+And you can also replace the ***perf_list*** to conduct immediate tests on the real-world software system according to the value of the currently selected test option to obtain performance data.

 6.Run your customized *GA_n.py* file until suspicious options are detected or the preset threshold is exceeded.